 The long awaited new life by the sea had a significant influence on her work.
 Living right on the beach meant shore life became the dominant theme as she began creating works that reflected her experience of this bio diverse coastal environment.
-After a year she moved up the coast to the West Coast Peninsula, which meant the vegetation changed from Fynbos to Strandveld.
+After a year she moved up the coast to the West Coast Peninsula, which meant she remained close to the Atlantic Ocean but the land vegetation changed from Fynbos to Strandveld.

 Situated slightly inland, Jooste now works in a rustic home studio surrounded by vast open veld and the ever-changing elements.
 However, the ocean is still the constant theme in her work because hearing the waves crash in the distance, the foghorn on a misty day and seeing the lighthouse of Cape Columbine turning through the night, her imagination remains fixed on the wildly poetic, marine world that awaits her regular creative explorations.